 Sharing or Syndication

 Where and when are you going to share this content?
 What audience do you want to reach?
-Should be considered when developing a strong content strategy.
+All should be considered when developing a strong content strategy.
 Releasing the content the wrong group on Linkedin at the wrong time can be quite damaging.
 Put some thought into this before you write anything and even create a timetable for when you want the content to be released on social sites, or which communities you want it to go to.
-Nice little time table available from SocialCaffine.com, click to see the full size version.
+Nice little timetable available from SocialCaffine.com, click to see the full size version.

-Finding what to write can be a challenge and many of my clients are always looking for ideas, well dont be scared and have a look at what your competitors are doing.
-A good trick is to create a feed of all your competitors in Google reader, these links can be compiled into one bundle:
+Finding what to write can be a challenge.
+Many of my clients are constantly looking for ideas.
+Dont be scared and have a look at what your competitors are doing.
+A good trick is to create a feed of all your competitors in Google reader.
+These links can be compiled into one bundle:

-I have done one of the guys from MOZ (formally seoMOZ), not competitors of mine and in fact are a great source of information.
+I have done one for the guys from MOZ, not competitors of mine and in fact are a great source of information.

 As you can see there are some useful words that are jumping out, which might spark some idea on what to write.

-Think of it as a de-clutter, showing Google that you care about your customer’s satisfaction.
+Think of it as a de-clutter.
+Show Google that you care about your customer’s satisfaction.
 A technical audit reveals the problems that are holding you back before delivering solutions to propel your site forward.

-Your site should engage, it should not only sell your product but also be able to widen its net to capture people who are researching your product or service.
+Your site should engage.
+Not only sell your product but also be able to widen its net.
+To capture people who are researching your product or service.
 Once you’ve established yourself as an expert in your industry, people will be more inclined to buy.
-You do this by engaging with content that informs, while highlighting points that the search engines will pick up.
+You do this by engaging with content that informs, all the while highlighting points that the search engines will pick up.

-Think of it this way, if you provide great information, people will want to share and this alone could give you the viral reach of millions, as well as creating an unlimited amount of back links.
+Think of it this way, if you provide great information, people will want to share.
+This alone could give you the viral reach of millions.
+As well as creating, for example, an unlimited amount of back links.

 Never underestimate the power of content strategy when you need to take your online business to the next level!

-If you have anything to add let us know or follow us on Twitter @mctip_it
+If you have anything to add let us know or follow us on Twitter @TheDMLab

 Leave a Reply